Why should you do a competition analysis?

 In the remainder of this blog, we’ll show you in what ways can media monitoring be beneficial for competitive analysis.

-We already mentioned that the starting point in competitive analysis is identifying the competition.
+We already mentioned that the starting point in competition analysis is identifying the competition.

 However, aside from using search engines, social networks or customers to identify competitors – you can also use media monitoring tools.
 It is as simple as tracking keywords and phrases related to your business and products.